namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

   FIRS e-Invoicing System
 hidden: false
 ---
+>  Welcome to DigiTax Nigeria API Hub
+>
+> If you're new here, learn [how to use this site](doc:how-to-use-this-site)

 ## Electronic Tax Invoicing in Nigeria

-> If you're new here, learn [how to use this site](doc:how-to-use-this-site)

 African countries lately have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.